vandor5676/links-electron/README.md

 # Links Electron.
-This application saves and opens Windows file explorers that you have open on your computer.
+This application saves and opens Windows file explorers that you have open on your computer.\
+The goal of this project was to help me learn Electron, React and Node.js. i also got some more practice with JavaScript, CSS and designing mockups in Adobe Xd.

 I like to use it for